guardianproject/gnupg-for-android/README.md

     provided in Android 2.2, SDK android-8 and above
 * pthread_rwlock\*:
     provided in Android 2.3, SDK android-9 and above
+* pthread_atfork
+   provided in Android 4.0, SDK android-14 and above

 regex could easily be included in the build, pthread_rwlock\* would be more difficult.